ovolpe/ovolpe.github.io/_pages/about.md

 I am a PhD candidate in Economics at the University of Chicago.
 I mainly study topics in labor, and my secondary research fields are econometrics, industrial organization, and public economics.

+I will join Harvard University as an Assistant Professor of Economics in July 2026, following a postdoctoral fellowship in the department.

 My CV is linked [here](/files/cv.pdf).

 To contact me, my email is: <a href="mailto:ovolpe@uchicago.edu">ovolpe@uchicago.edu</a>.